amphybio/stochastic-gene-expression/README.md

-# stochatic-gene-expression
+# stochastic-gene-expression
-Codes for computing results related with the stochastic binary model for gene expression
+Codes for computing results related with the stochastic binary model for gene expression.